Avoid Catching the Flu

 Flu Prevention Tip 2: Wash your hands like a surgeon.

-Flu Prevention Tip 3: Attack the flu early!
+Flu Prevention Tip 5: Invite the flu to go elsewhere quickly!

 Stock your First Aid Cabinet BEFORE you Need To Restock.